Russian missiles and drones bombard Ukraine for hours, killing at least 18 people

 Fire burns at the site of recycling materials following a Russian strike in Kyiv on Thursday.Serhii Okunev / AFP via Getty Images

-Ukraine has been targeting Russia's energy infrastructure to prevent it from fueling its war effort as it aims to maintain pressure on Moscow and its ailing economy.
+Ukraine has been targeting energy infrastructure to prevent Russia from fueling its war effort as it aims to maintain pressure on Moscow and its ailing economy.

-Two people, including a 14-year-old child, were killed in a drone attack on the Russian town of Tuapse, the governor of the southern Krasnodar region, Veniamin Kondratyev, said.
-Falling drone debris also damaged several residential buildings in the attack, he said.
+Two people, including a 14-year-old child, were killed in a drone attack on the Russian town of Tuapse, said the governor of the southern Krasnodar region, Veniamin Kondratyev.
+Falling drone debris also damaged several residential buildings, he said.

-Daryna Mayer reported from Kyiv, and Yuliya Talmazan reported from London.
+Daryna Mayer reported from Kyiv and Yuliya Talmazan from London.

 ×